-The one-year Physical Therapy Orthopaedic Residency at Mayo Clinic's campus in Rochester, Minnesota, is designed to significantly advance your preparation as a provider of patient and client care services in the area of orthopaedic clinical practice.
+The 54-week Physical Therapy Orthopaedic Residency at Mayo Clinic's campus in Rochester, Minnesota, is designed to significantly advance your preparation as a provider of patient and client care services in the area of orthopaedic clinical practice.

 The program includes activities that promote your continued integration of practice, research and scholarly inquiry consistent with the program's mission and philosophy.

 - One-on-one mentoring

 - A research project

 - Planned didactic and laboratory coursework designed to provide a basis for advanced clinical practice

 Residents are licensed physical therapists and receive a stipend and benefits package.